mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

   // ...
 }
 ```

-Inside of the `@Component` decorator we set the `viewProviders` property to an array with a single element - the `TodoList` service.
-The `TodoList` service holds all the todo items which are entered in the application.
+Inside of the `@Component` decorator we set the `viewProviders` property to an array with a single element - the `TodoList` class.
+The `TodoList` class holds all the todo items, which are entered in the current session.

 We inject the `TodoList` service in the `TodoAppComponent`'s constructor, but we can also inject it in any other directive's (or component) constructor, which is used in the `TodoAppComponent`'s view.
 This means that `TodoList` is accessible from: